saveourtool/diktat/CONTRIBUTING.md

 # Contributing

-If you're reading this - then you have decided to contribute to our project.
+If you reading this - then you have decided to contribute to our project.
 Oh, poor you...
 Rules are very simple:
 1. Fork this repository to your own account
 2. Make your changes and verify that tests pass (or wait that our CI/CD will do everything for you)